davidmazi/TripletFace/README.md

 ## Centroids and Thresholds

-Despite my best efforts to implement this following script, the results weren't conclusive.
+Despite my best efforts to implement this script, the results weren't conclusive.
 I have therefore omitted this part from my report.

 # Triplet Face